ttltrk/TTT/LAN/ENG/ENG.md

 !!! - She is not a doctor yet. - O meg nem orvos.
 !!! - Take me away! - Vigyel el.
 !!! - The food is expensive as ever. - Az étel éppolyan drága, mint mindig.

+!!! - They take his children away. - Elviszik a gyerekeit.
+!!! - He cooks the meat again. - Újra megfőzi a húst.
+!!! - We do not have food, but at least we have water. - Nincs élelmünk, de legalább van vizünk.
 ```

 [^^^](#ENG)